NTRL-Anonymous/NTRL/README.md

 * `--data`: name of the dataset.
 * `--plm`: choice of the language model.
 Choose from 'bert' and 'bert_tiny'.
 * `--self_adversarial`: use self-adversarial negative sampling for efficient KE learning.
 * `--model`: choice of the model.
-Choose from 'NTRL', 'BLP' and 'DKRL'.
+Choose from 'NTIE', 'BLP' and 'DKRL'.
 * `--text_type`: choice of the text type.
 Choose from 'neighbor_text', 'desc_text' and 'con_text'.
 * `--num_facts`: the number of entity first-order neighborhood facts.
 * `--num_tokens`: the number of entity description text tokens.
 * `--score_function`: choice of score function.
-Choose from 'transe', 'distmult' , 'complex' , 'simple' , 'mln' and 'cross_mln'.
+Choose from 'transe', 'distmult' , 'complex' , 'simple' , 'FCN' and 'ProdFCN'.
-* `--hr`: use hr cross feature for 'cross_mln' score function.
-* `--tr`: use tr cross feature for 'cross_mln' score function.
-* `--ht`: use ht cross feature for 'cross_mln' score function.
-* `--hrt`: use hrt cross feature for 'cross_mln' score function..
 * `--lamda`: choice of coefficient lamda .
 Choose from 'lamda1' and 'lamda2'.

 ### Datasets